Best Jeep Off-Road Trails of Moab

 Utah might very well be the single greatest destination for off-road lovers around the entire country.
 Moab, in particular, is the main attraction for Jeep owners with a wide variety of trails to venture.
 It’s almost to the point that it is overwhelming the number of trails to decipher between when planning an excursion out west (or east for you Cali Jeep owners) to this beautiful state.

-The guys here at TopLift Pros have put together an all-inclusive list of their favorite spots from over the years to help you with the difficult (but exciting) decision of choosing which trails for your Jeep.
+The team here at TopLift Pros have put together an all-inclusive list of their favorite Jeep trails in Moab, Utah, from over the years to help you with the difficult (but exciting) decision of choosing your next off-road destination.
 So get ready to take off the ol’ hard top and get to cruising in Moab — the country’s biggest Jeep playground, and make your Jeep hard top removal less of a pain by using TopLift Pros Jeep hoist.

-This is the most iconic Jeep trail in all of Moab that’s home to the Escalator, the Car Wash, Mickey’s Hot Tub, Tip-Over Challenge, and other intensely challenging obstacles.
+Hell's Revenge is one of the best jeep trails in Moab; it is home to a variety of intensely challenging obstacles, including the Escalator, the Car Wash, Mickey’s Hot Tub, and Tip-Over Challenge.
 It offers an exciting ride for any Jeep type with a beautiful backdrop of the LaSalle mountains.
-It may be one of the most crowded destinations in Moab flooded with off-roaders similarly to how Delicate Arch is swarmed with photographers, but it is well worth the wait for your chance to ride.
+It may be one of the most crowded Jeep trails in Moab, often flooded with fellow off-roaders, but it is well worth the wait for your chance to ride.

 If you choose to go to Hell’s Revenge, and you know your way around your Jeep, be sure to hit Hell’s Gate near the overlook that scores an eight off-road rating for the ultimate challenge.
 If you aren’t especially confident in you and your Jeep’s capabilities (no shame), you can still watch hysterically as other people with egos too big to say no to the challenge roll backwards down the hill.
 This trail is best in the summertime as it is ridiculously scary in the snow or ice.